aquashell-scripting/aquashell-scripting.github.io/index.md

 ## Shell

-This tool is an extendable scripting shell for Windows using dnyScriptInterpreter.
+This product is an extendable scripting shell for Windows using dnyScriptInterpreter.
-The shell can be used either in interactive mode or just as a host for running DNYS script files.
+The shell can be used either in interactive mode or just as a host for running dnyScript script files.
 The functionality of the shell can be extended via native DLL plugins.
+There are also useful command line options available.

 ### Example code
 ```